 Our heads are high in the air.
 Our hopes disarm the sky.
 We deserve the best after our endeavours and our vow is to disallow anything capable of hunching our backs and bringing our faces down.
 We are two proud fresh, highly optimistic graduates.

 We are actually on our way to secure our dream jobs.
 We are almost perfect in our black formal suits and shoes to match.
-Our briefcases are almost burdened with the necessary documents.
+Our briefcases are burdened with the necessary documents.

-We are two fresh graduates who fancy billionaires and whose impulse at the moment is how to make big money, make some business investments and watch ourselves grow to become young billionaires and probably secure a place among the world’s top ten richest.
+We are two fresh graduates who fancy billionaires and whose impulse at the moment is how to make money, make some business investments and watch ourselves grow to become young billionaires and probably secure a place among the world’s top ten richest.

-It’s alright sir, we’ll commit that to mind.”
-I said.
+‘It’s alright sir, we’ll commit that to mind.”
+I had said.

 “You just have to start from somewhere, get some work experience, get something in your pocket and look out for bigger opportunities,”

-“Thanks for your advice sir.”
+“Thank you for your sincere advice sir.”
 We said those words to bring the section to an end and at the same time show gratitude and appreciation – a pretended one for when both of us were out of his earshot, we laughed it over especially the part about grabbing low jobs, farming and trading.

 I have my 2nd class Upper and Ikedi my friend walks head high, chest out, with his 1st class honours.
-What will ever stop us.We are positively proud.
+What will ever stop us?
+We are positively proud.
 Again, we deserve the best.
 The best should be our reward and as we step into Altoe Sert Company Limited, our hopes are high.
-Certainty has already been stappled to our minds.
+Certainty has already been applied to our minds.
 We’re walking away with our jobs either today or tomorrow with our exceptional credentials.